aagahi/nexus-websocket-client/README.md

 and also faced some trouble using netty client implem with android (API level7 if this is related somehow).

 Right now nexus-websocket-client is succesfully used in [SpotMint Android Project](https://github.com/aagahi/spotmint-android).

+# Build

+Clone the project and run [sbt](https://github.com/harrah/xsbt/wiki) (0.11.x required).

+Publish all for all supported scala version using command:

+    + publish-local